 The Comptus A70-‐R Rain Gauge Transmitter is available in a track-‐mounted version when it is to be installed in an existing enclosure.
 It is also available in polycarbonate, fiberglass steel or stainless steel enclosures.

 Each Comptus Rain Gauge or Rain Gauge Transmitter system includes a detailed instruction manual.
-Comptus Rain Gauge Transmitters are manufactured in the USA.

 Model A70-R Rainfall Transmitter